orbitalquark/scintillua/docs/api.md

 <a id="lexer.CLASS"></a>
 #### `lexer.CLASS` (string)

-The token name for class tokens.
+The tag name for class elements.

 <a id="lexer.COMMENT"></a>
 #### `lexer.COMMENT` (string)

-The token name for comment tokens.
+The tag name for comment elements.

 <a id="lexer.CONSTANT"></a>
 #### `lexer.CONSTANT` (string)

-The token name for constant tokens.
+The tag name for constant elements.

 <a id="lexer.DEFAULT"></a>
 #### `lexer.DEFAULT` (string)

-The token name for default tokens.
+The tag name for default elements.

 <a id="lexer.ERROR"></a>
 #### `lexer.ERROR` (string)

-The token name for error tokens.
+The tag name for error elements.

 <a id="lexer.FOLD_BASE"></a>
 #### `lexer.FOLD_BASE` (number)